fredericGette/wp81documentation/windows81DeveloperLicense/README.md

 ![Wow64WSClient](Wow64WSClient.JPG)

 by this [one](SysWOW64/WSClient.dll) (SHA256 Hash 35ABD0312844D715EA96AEEDE3396DCB7B5C7C9008C0FAE072F6340DFD135C10)

+> [!NOTE]
+> You have to change the owner and update the permissions on the existing WSClient.dll file before being able to rename or delete it.
+See [here](https://techcult.com/delete-files-protected-by-trustedinstaller/) for an example.

 or use a disk editor (like [HxD](https://mh-nexus.de/en/hxd/)) to search and replace the following bytes in your disk (you should find them only in a WSClient.dll file):
 | Action | Value |
 | --- | --- |